grafana/grafana-by-example/cost-management/metrics-and-queries.md

 ![Dashboard Stage 1](https://github.com/grafana/grafana-by-example/blob/main/cost-management/dashboard-stage-1.png)

-- Clicking on a row in the Tabel will select which environment to show in the right hand side time series panel
+- Clicking on a row in the Table will select which environment to show in the right hand side time series panel